A little Mafaldine pasta history!

 Sadly Princess Mafalda’s story is a tragic one!
 She married a German prince, Philipp of Hesse.
 Her husband became a Nazi and acted as an intermediary between the Fascist government in Italy and the government in Germany.
 Sadly, Adolf Hitler and Joseph Goebbels hated and mistrusted the Princess and believed she was involved in subversive activities against the Third Reich.

 When Italy surrendered in 1943, most of the Italian royal family fled from Rome to Southern Italy.
-Princess Mafalda, however, was in Bulgaria at a family funeral and returned to Rome for her children, who had been left in the care of the Vatican.
+But, Princess Mafalda was in Bulgaria at a family funeral and returned to Rome for her children, who had been left in the care of the Vatican.
 The Gestapo ordered her arrest.
-After tricking her into visiting the German Embassy under the pretext of a message from her husband, who was under house arrest in Bavaria because Hitler no longer trusted him, the Nazis forcibly deported her to Berlin for interrogation and then sent her to Buchenwald concentration camp, where she died!
+They tricked her into visiting the German Embassy under the pretext of a message from her husband, who was under house arrest in Bavaria because Hitler no longer trusted him.
+They then forcibly deported her to Berlin for interrogation and after sent her to Buchenwald concentration camp, where she died!

 In 1995, the Italian government honoured Princess Mafalda with her image on a postage stamp.